-Radiation oncologists, medical physicists, medical dosimetrists, administrators, and radiation therapists interested in implementing Stereotactic Body Radiation Therapy (SBRT) into clinical practice are encouraged to attend this program.
+Radiation oncologists, medical physicists, medical dosimetrists, administrators, and radiation therapists interested in implementing stereotactic body radiation therapy (SBRT)/stereotactic ablative therapy (SAbR) into clinical practice or those seeking to refresh skills are encouraged to attend this program.

-The primary focus of this two-day, CME course is to help oncology professionals in both large and small centers, including both academic and community practice, learn about the proper implementation of a viable and effective SBRT treatment practice.
+Led by Robert Timmerman, M.D., Vice Chair and Medical Director of Radiation Oncology, and Paul Medin, Ph.D., Professor of Radiation Oncology, the primary focus of this CME course is to help oncology professionals in both large and small centers, including both academic and community practice, learn about the proper implementation of a viable and effective SBRT/SAbR treatment practice.

-Covered topics include the evolution of SBRT (from its roots in image-guided 3-D conformal therapy and radiosurgery, toward ablation of tumors in the body), guidelines for conducting proper treatment, billing and compliance, physics, and dosimetry, with attention to the unique requirements of SBRT beyond conventional radiotherapy and IMRT.
+Covered topics include the evolution of SBRT/SAbR (from its roots in image-guided 3-D conformal therapy and radiosurgery, toward ablation of tumors in the body), guidelines for conducting proper treatment, billing and compliance, physics, and dosimetry, with attention to the unique requirements of SBRT/SAbR beyond conventional radiotherapy and IMRT.

-Clinical outcomes and treatment patterns in spine, liver, lung, GI, and GU cancers, as well as a description of various treatment platforms in clinical operation, are also included.
+Clinical outcomes and treatment patterns in spine, liver, lung, kidney, and prostate cancers, as well as a description of various treatment platforms in clinical operation, are also included.